HL7/davinci-ecdx/input/pagecontent/background.md

 {% include draft_content_note.md  content="section" %}

-<span class="bg-success" markdown="1">FHIR offers numerous architectural approaches for sharing data between systems.
+FHIR offers numerous architectural approaches for sharing data between systems.
 Each approach has pros and cons.
 The most appropriate approach depends on the circumstances under which data is exchanged.
 (Review the [Approaches to Exchanging FHIR Data] in the Da Vinci HRex Implementation Guide for more guidance and background.)
-This guide focuses on **three** FHIR transaction approaches for requesting information:</span><!-- new-content -->
+This guide focuses on **three** FHIR transaction approaches for requesting information:

-1. **[Direct Query]:** <span class="bg-success" markdown="1">Payer or External Provider System</span><!-- new-content --> directly queries <span class="bg-success" markdown="1">Provider system</span><!-- new-content --> for specific data using the standard FHIR RESTful search.
+1. **[Direct Query]:** Payer or External Provider System directly queries Provider system for specific data using the standard FHIR RESTful search.
-2. **[Task Based Approach]:** <span class="bg-success" markdown="1">Payer or External Provider System</span><!-- new-content --> requests the information desired using the FHIR *Task* resource and the <span class="bg-success" markdown="1">Provider system</span><!-- new-content --> supplies the data possibly with human involvement to find/aggregate/filter/approve it.
+2. **[Task Based Approach]:** Payer or External Provider System requests the information desired using the FHIR *Task* resource and the Provider system supplies the data possibly with human involvement to find/aggregate/filter/approve it.
-3. **[Solicited and Unsolicited Attachments]** <span class="bg-success" markdown="1">Payer system requests attachments (additional documentation) for claims or prior authorization using the FHIR *Task* resource.
-Provider system uses a "push" based FHIR operation to submit attachments to Payer.</span><!-- new-content -->
+3. **[Solicited and Unsolicited Attachments]** Payer system requests attachments (additional documentation) for claims or prior authorization using the FHIR *Task* resource.
+Provider system uses a "push" based FHIR operation to submit attachments to Payer.

 <div markdown="1" class="stu-note">

-<span class="bg-success" markdown="1">Payers may request data for many patients/members or anticipate large payloads from the Provider.
+Payers may request data for many patients/members or anticipate large payloads from the Provider.
 For example, requesting a detailed set of clinical information related to their members.
 For these requests, the [Bulk Data Access IG] and the [FHIR Asynchronous Request Patterns] specifications may be considered.
-However, there has not been enough implementation experience with this use case to provide specific guidance in this guide.</span><!-- new-content -->
+However, there has not been enough implementation experience with this use case to provide specific guidance in this guide.
 </div>